JohnBaracuda/com.baracuda.runtime-monitoring/Documentation~/Documentation.md

 `[MFontName]`           | Pass the name of a custom font style that will be used for the monitored member.|
 `[MGroupName]`           | Set the group for the monitored member. |
 `[MGroupElement]`           | Whether or not the monitored member should be wrapped in a group. |
-`[MShowIndexer]`  | If the monitored member is a collection, determine if the index of individual elements should be displayed or not. |
+`[MShowIndex]`  | If the monitored member is a collection, determine if the index of individual elements should be displayed or not. |
 `[MElementIndent]`  | The indent of individual elements of a displayed collection. |
 `[MPosition]`  | The preferred position of an individual monitored member on the canvas. |
 `[MTextAlign]`  | Horizontal text align. |